The 2d-directed spanning forest converges to the Brownian web: The joint exploration process

-By induction, given $(g_{n}(\u_1),\ldots,g_{n}(\u_k), H_n(\u_1,\ldots, \u_k))$, for any $n\geq 1$, let us set \begin{itemize} \item[(i)] $W_{n}^{\text{move}}:= \text{argmin}\{\w(1): \w \in \{g_n(\u_1), \ldots, g_n(\u_k)\} \mbox{ and } \w(2)=W_{n}^{\text{move}}(2)\}$ where $W_{n}^{\text{move}}(2):= \min\{g_n(\u_1)(2),\ldots, g_n(\u_k)(2)\}$, and $W_{n}^{\text{stay}}:= \{g_n(\u_i): 1 \leq i \leq k\} \setminus W_{n}^{\text{move}}$; \item[(ii)] For $1\leq i \leq k$,
+By induction, given $(g_{n}(\u_1),\ldots,g_{n}(\u_k), H_n(\u_1,\ldots, \u_k))$, for any $n\geq 1$, let us set \begin{itemize} \item[(i)] $W_{n}^{\text{move}}:= \text{argmin}\{\w(1): \w \in \{g_n(\u_1), \ldots, g_n(\u_k)\} \mbox{ and } \w(2)=r_{n}\}$ where $r_{n} := \min\{g_n(\u_1)(2),\ldots, g_n(\u_k)(2)\}$, and $W_{n}^{\text{stay}}:= \{g_n(\u_i): 1 \leq i \leq k\} \setminus W_{n}^{\text{move}}$; \item[(ii)] For $1\leq i \leq k$,

 \end{itemize} When $g_n(\u_1),\dots, g_n(\u_k)$ all have different ordinates-- and this is a.s. the case whenener they are points of $\mathcal{N}$ --, $W_n^{\text{move}}$ is given by the $g_{n}(\u_i)$ having the smallest ordinate.
-When this smallest ordinate is realized by at least two $g_{n}(\u_i)$'s-- this will happen during the renewal event --, then $W_n^{\text{move}}$ corresponds to the one having the smallest abscissa.
+When this smallest ordinate is realized by at least two vertices, then $W_n^{\text{move}}$ corresponds to the one having the smallest abscissa.

-After the $(n+1)$-th move, the new level $W_{n+1}^{\text{move}}(2):= \min\{g_{n+1}(\u_1)(2), \ldots, g_{n+1}(\u_k)(2)\}$ allows to define the next history set $H_{n+1}=H_{n+1}(\u_1,\ldots, \u_k)$:
+After the $(n+1)$-th move, the new level $W_{n+1}^{\text{move}}(2):=\min\{g_{n+1}(\u_i)(2), 1\leq i\leq k\}$ allows to define the next history set $H_{n+1}=H_{n+1}(\u_1,\ldots, \u_k)$: